 Checking the Status of My Financial Aid

 Once you are admitted to the College, Brookdale will assign all students with a NET/ID USER NAME and PASSWORD for use of the college’s student online system called MYBROOKDALE.
-Sign on to WEBADVISOR or click on the Financial Aid link.
-Check the status of your financial aid and monitor your financial aid processing (documents needed, awards by term, etc.)
+Sign on to WEBADVISOR and click on the My Financial Aid link.
+Check the status of your financial aid check list and monitor your financial aid processing (documents needed, awards by term, SAP, etc.)

 Tuition & Fees: Once your financial aid is posted to your student account, your disbursement will pay off your semester tuition and fees and any College Store charges.
 If your award is large enough to cover your costs, you will not be required to make a payment.

 Payment of any remaining aid: If your award is larger than your tuition and fees and books and supplies you may be eligible for a refund because there is a credit balance on your account.
 After tuition and fees, and college store charges have been posted to your account and financial aid credited to your account, any credit balance will be disbursed to you directly.
 You can expect a refund approximately two weeks after your financial aid has been credited to your account resulting in a credit balance.
-If you are enrolled in both a 15 week and a 11 week term, your financial aid will not be posted until after the last term you are registered.
-The timing of disbursements is dependent on the type of aid received.
+If you are enrolled in both a 15 week and a 11 week term, your financial aid will be disbursed based on the credits you are taking for each term.

 Students who completely withdraw from all of their Brookdale courses while receiving student financial aid are subject to having all or part of their financial aid returned to the appropriate financial aid issuers.